linuxdeepin/unilang/README.md

 Use of static library instead can avoid the necessity of the configurations above.
 However, LLVM may be deployed only with dynamic libraries.

 **CAUTION** There is no guarantee to ensure the compatibility among external binary dependencies not configurated by the scripts.
 They may need other reliable ways of deployment, e.g. by the system package manager.
-Relying on such libraries cuases the final executable of the interpreter not portable among different system enviornments (like different Linux distrobutions).
+Relying on such libraries causes the final executable of the interpreter not portable among different system enviornments (like different Linux distrobutions).

 ## Running the interpreter